Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care costs in Newbury are on par with or slightly below the state average, and similar to costs in nearby cities.
 Compared to other types of senior living in Newbury, memory care is more expensive than assisted living but generally more affordable than nursing home care.

-(888) 595-9864 SponsoredSeniors with Alzheimer’s or dementia looking for dementia and Alzheimer’s care in Bradford, Vermont will find Bradford Oasis, a memory care home located at 92 Cottage Street in 05033 zip code area that offers services like family counseling and support program, staff nurses trained in dementia care and brain health activities.
-Bradford Oasis can provide care to up to 11 seniors with dementia.
-Bradford Oasis has a Vermont license number of 618.
+(888) 595-9864 SponsoredSenior citizens looking for memory care in Bradford, Vermont will find Bradford Oasis, a memory care home located at 92 Cottage Street in 05033 zip code area that offers amenities such as wandering prevention system, help with toileting 24/7 and physical, occupational and speech therapy.
+Bradford Oasis can provide aid to up to 11 older adults with dementia.
+Bradford Oasis has a Vermont license # of 618.

 (888) 595-9864 SponsoredMemory care services in Newbury, Vermont, are essential for individuals suffering from dementia or Alzheimer's disease.
 However, one of the biggest concerns for families is how to pay for these services, especially as the costs of memory care facilities can be quite high.
 Medicare, the federal health insurance program primarily for people aged 65 and older, provides some coverage for health-related expenses, but it has limitations when it comes to memory care.